 David Phelps is an Honorary Clinical Lecturer at Imperial College London and Gynaecological Oncology Consultant at University Hospital Southampton NHS Foundation Trust.
 David completed his Sub-Specialty Fellowship at the West London Gynaecological Cancer Centre, Hammersmith Hospital.
-After completing undergraduate studies in Biology, David went on to complete his Bachelor of Medicine and Surgery (BM) at the University of Southampton in 2008.
+After completing undergraduate studies in Biology, David went on to complete his Bachelor of Medicine and Surgery (BM) at the University of Southampton.
 Since gaining his national training number in Obstetrics and Gynaecology he has completed his post graduate membership examinations and has been a member of the Royal College of Obstetricians and Gynaecologists (MRCOG) since 2014.
-He was awarded his PhD from Imperial College in 2018 and is currently completing his sub-specialist clinical training to become a consultant surgeon in gynaecological-oncology.
+He was awarded his PhD from Imperial College in 2018 and is currently finishing his sub-specialist surgical training to become a consultant in gynaecological-oncology.